NishantNarayan/RestaurantDatasetAnalysis/README.md

 Analyzing Maven Analytics Restaurant Dataset

 Tools and Technologies used
-Statistical Analysis - IBM SPSS
+1. Statistical Analysis - IBM SPSS
-CLeansing, combining and exploring - MS SQL Server and MS Excel (Power Query) Visualization and EDA - Power BI
+2. Cleansing, combining and exploring - MS SQL Server and MS Excel (Power Query)
+3. Visualization and EDA - Power BI

 ## 1. What can you learn from the highest rated restaurants?
 Do consumer preferences have an effect on ratings?